 Rather than stifle the ingenuity of American enterprise and our market system through government interference and burdensome regulation, we need an energy policy that develops all domestic forms of fuel and energy, fosters renewed investment in research, development and infrastructure, and encourages conservation and efficiency.

 Energy Savings and Industrial Competitiveness Act

 My top priority in the U.S. Senate has been to promote policies that will help create jobs and economic growth.
 This led me to draft a specific jobs plan for Senate Republicans, which includes seven common sense steps to create the right environment for job growth.

 One of the elements of the jobs plan is a new national energy plan to find more U.S. sources of energy to alleviate our dependence on foreign oil.
 But we can also lessen that dependence by using less.

-Recently, I introduced the Energy Savings and Industrial Competitiveness (ESIC) Act (S.1000) with Senator Shaheen (D-NH).
+That is why I introduced the Energy Savings and Industrial Competitiveness (ESIC) Act with Senator Shaheen (D-NH).